Prathviraj-mv/Active-Fin-stabilized-GPS-guided-SAM/README.md

 The tubercles on the whale fin generate streamwise vortices that energize the boundary layer, delaying flow separation.
 Mathematically, this leads to an increase in maximum lift coefficient (
-𝐶
-𝐿
-C
-L
-​
- ), higher stall angles, improved lift-to-drag ratio ( 𝐿
+𝐶𝐿), higher stall angles, improved lift-to-drag ratio (𝐿/𝐷), and greater aerodynamic efficiency.
-/
-𝐷
-L/D), and greater aerodynamic efficiency.
 The bumps locally modify the angle of attack and cause small-scale vortex generation, which stabilizes the flow over the fin.

 # Whale Fin Design Pros: